-Through In the Zone you will be outside getting your hands dirty creating native habitat for wildlife.
-You will be part of transforming some area of campus, big or small, by planting native plants and reconnecting gardens and green spaces to the natural landscape.
+Through In The Zone you will be outside getting your hands dirty creating native habitat for wildlife.
+You will create a garden, big or small, by planting native plants and reconnecting gardens and green spaces to the natural landscape.
 No experience required.
 Planting even one native plant will make a difference.

 Planting native plants will help reverse biodiversity loss

-Help your campus become part of a healthy and resilient future for native species and people, too.
-By adding native plants to your campus green spaces and gardens, you can improve biodiversity and watch as wildlife return.
-You can start with a small area on campus, or work on a larger project.
-As part of In the Zone your campus team will:
+Help your learning space become part of a healthy and resilient future for native species and people, too.
+By adding native plants to your green spaces and gardens, you can improve biodiversity and watch as wildlife return.
+You can start with a small area on or off campus, or work on a larger project.
+As part of In The Zone you will: